rmcaixeta/Unfolding.jl/README.md

 ## Usage

-The algorithm is based on the author thesis (a paper in English is to be published soon).
+The algorithm is based on the author thesis (a paper is to be published soon).
 There are three possible workflows:

-* Extract reference points for unfolding from a given block model.
+* Extract reference points from a given block model.
 Run unfolding for any points using them.
-* Reference points for unfolding are already available from other sources.
+* Reference points are already available from other sources.
 Run unfolding for any points using them.
-* ~~Extract reference points for unfolding from a given mesh.
-Run unfolding for any points using them~~ (not available yet).
+* Extract reference points from a given mesh.
+Run unfolding for any points using them _(not available yet)_.

 The example below is based on a block model within a folded domain.
 It is only necessary the X, Y and Z coordinates of the block centroids.
 Optionally, samples coordinates can also be informed.